 Mission and Purposes

-CICR/AACR supports its mission and the AACR’s mission to prevent and cure cancer by:
+The AACR Chemistry in Cancer Research Working Group supports its mission and the AACR’s mission to prevent and cure cancer by:

 - Promoting the pursuit of chemistry research as an integral part of the prevention and cure of cancer;

 - Recognizing the outstanding achievements of chemists in cancer research;

 - Sponsoring scientific initiatives such as symposia, forums, meetings, and conferences that provide a venue for the dissemination and discussion of chemistry-related advances;

 - Fostering an atmosphere of open dialogue among all sub-disciplines of chemistry and of cancer research;

 - Supporting the education, training, and professional advancement of early-career scientists in chemistry in cancer research; and